-2 Select DVD or USB Flash from the drop-down list, depending on the type of external media you want to use.

-NOTE If an external optical disc drive is attached, the DVD option becomes available in the dialog box.
-3 Check the "Information" area of the dialog box to determine the number of DVDs you will need and/or the minimum amount of storage space required for copying your system's recovery files to USB flash drive(s).
-4 Do one of the following: If you are copying files to DVD, connect an optional external writable optical disc drive to your computer and insert a blank DVD into the drive.
-If you are copying files to a USB flash drive, connect a USB flash drive of the required minimum capacity (as specified in the TOSHIBA Recovery Media Creator utility) to your computer.
-CAUTIO All information stored on your DVDs or USB flash drive(s) will be erased during the process of creating the recovery media.
+- 2 Select DVD or USB Flash from the drop-down list, depending on the type of external media you want to use. - 3 Check the "Information" area of the dialog box to determine the number of DVDs you will need and/or the minimum amount of storage space required for copying your system's recovery files to USB flash drive(s). - 4 Do one of the following: - If you are copying files to DVD, insert a blank DVD into the optical disc drive. - If you are copying files to a USB flash drive, connect a USB flash drive of the required minimum capacity (as specified in the TOSHIBA Recovery Media Creator utility) to your computer.

+All information stored on your DVDs or USB flash drive(s) will be erased during the process of creating the recovery media.
 Be sure to save the information stored on your external media to another storage device before executing this procedure, or use blank media.

 5 Click the Create button in the TOSHIBA Recovery Media Creator utility dialog box.

 6 Follow the on-screen prompts to complete the copy process.

-NOTE If you are copying the recovery files to DVDs, be sure to label each DVD in the set sequentially (for example, "1 of 3," "2 of 3," etc.), so that you will know in which order to insert the discs during recovery. information on using the Recovery media you have created with preceding steps, see "Restoring from recovery media" on page 56.
+NOTE If you are copying the recovery files to DVDs, be sure to label each DVD in the set sequentially (for example, "1 of 3," "2 of 3," etc.), so that you will know in which order to insert the discs during recovery.

+For information on using the Recovery media you have created with the preceding steps, see "Restoring from recovery media" on page 56.

-Restoring fro om recovery media CAUTION The recovery process deletes information stored on the internal storage drive.
-Be sure to save your work to external media before executing the recovery (see "Backing up your work" on page 75).
-NOTE During the recovery process your computer must be connected to an external power source via the AC adaptor. your origi new instr bu have created recovery media for your system, you can restore resystem from such media, if necessary.
-For example, if your inal internal storage drive fails, you can restore your system to a internal storage drive from your recovery media.
-For functions on creating recovery media, see "Creating recovery ia" on page 53.
+Restoring from recovery media

+CAUTION The recovery process deletes information stored on the internation storage drive.
+Be sure to save your work to external media before executing the recovery (see "Backing up your work" on page 7 NOTE During the recovery process your computer must be connected to an external power source via the AC adaptor.
+If you have created recovery media for your system, you can r your system from such media, if necessary.
+For example, if y original internal storage drive fails, you can restore your syste new internal storage drive from your recovery media.
+For instructions on creating recovery media, see "Creating recover media" on page 54.
 NOTE When you restore your system, only the operating system files, applications, and drivers originally shipped with the computer are restored.
 Any files that you created are not restored during this process.
-Be sure to separately save the files you have created to external media using Windows [®] or another backup program.
-For more information, see "Backing up your work" on page 75.
-To r ecover your internal storage drive from recovery media: Make sure your computer is turned off.
-Do one of the following: If your recovery files are on DVDs, insert the first recovery DVD into your optional external writable optical disc drive.
-Consult the documentation that came with your optical disc drive to learn how to load the DVD while the computer is powered off.
-If your recovery files are on a USB flash drive, connect the USB flash drive to your computer.
-Turn on your computer while pressing the F12 key on your keyboard.
-The Boot menu displays.
-Using the arrow keys, select the DVD option or the USB Flash option, depending on which type of media you are using, and then press the ENTER key.
+Be sure to separately save the files you have created to external media using Windows [®] Backup or another backup program.
+For more information, see "Backing up your work" on page 77.
+To recover your internal storage drive from recovery media:

+- 1 Make sure your computer is turned off. - 2 Do one of the following: - If your recovery files are on DVDs, insert the first recovery DVD into your optical disc drive. - If your recovery files are on a USB flash drive, connect the USB flash drive to your computer.